The phrase “Shadow IT” refers to products and services used by employees without the knowledge or approval of the IT department.

 If this ad hoc provisioning seems to be meeting employees’ needs, why not just let it continue?
-Unfortunately, enterprises must stop shadow IT, because it creates enormous security risks and can lead to data breaches and regulatory fines.
+Unfortunately, enterprises must stop shadow IT, because it creates enormous security risks due to eschewing secure file transfers and can lead to data breaches and regulatory fines.

 How can an enterprise—especially an enterprise in a highly regulated industry such as financial services or healthcare—possibly keep track of all its confidential files if employees are posting files to an ad hoc collection of unmonitored public-cloud file sharing services?
 How can the finance department of any public company claim it is complying with Sarbanes-Oxley requirements for managing the distribution of financial data, if it has no idea how its files are being distributed?

 Files leaked through shadow IT can make the shadow itself especially long, dark, and gloomy, once data breaches are publicized and regulatory penalties accrue.